jimmychu0807/PSE-core-curriculum/2024/my-responses/week-2/week-2.md

      This usually involved the following process:

-     1. The prover commit to certain computation results and send those commitments $C$ to the verifier.
+     1. The prover commits to certain computation results and send those commitments $C$ to the verifier.
      2. The verifier will send a random value (or a group of random values) $r$ to the prover for him to compute.
      3. The prover will compute those results of $f(r) = v$ together with proofs $\pi$ and send them over to the verifier.
      4. The verifer will verify the result is indeed y, and check that the proofs $\pi$ are consistent with the commitments $C$ sent in step 1.
 If it all checks out, the verifier will accept the result, otherwise the verifier will reject.